cloudbees-core-cd-workshop/workshop-exercises/exercises/approvals-post-cb-core.md

 3. Navigate to the **master** branch of your **helloworld-nodejs** job in Blue Ocean on your Team Master and run the job.

->**NOTE:** The `scm` part of the [`checkout scm` step](https://jenkins.io/doc/pipeline/steps/workflow-scm-step/#code-checkout-code-general-scm) is a special variable that is created for all Pipelines configured to load their Pipeline script from source control such as our **helloworld-nodejs** Multibranch Pipeline project.
+>**NOTE:** The `scm` part of the [`checkout scm` step](https://jenkins.io/doc/pipeline/steps/workflow-scm-step/#code-checkout-code-general-scm) is a special environment variable that is created for all Pipelines configured to load their Pipeline script from source control such as our **helloworld-nodejs** Multibranch Pipeline project.

 ## Send Notification
 Typically if you are using the `input` step with your Jenkins Pipeline you will want to send out a notification to the targeted approvers before the `input` step pauses the job.
 In this exercise we will send a notification using the Slack plugin `slackSend` step.
 But before that, we must update everyone's **Team Master** by installing and configuring the Slack plugin.
 Rather than have everyone do that manually on their own, we will take advantage of the CloudBees Core Operations Center [Cluster Operations to *bulk* upgrade everyone's **Team Master**](https://go.cloudbees.com/docs/cloudbees-core/cloud-admin-guide/operating/#_bulk_upgrading_managed_masters).